libsql/hrana-client-ts/README.md

 [github]: https://github.com/libsql/hrana-client-ts/
 [npm]: https://www.npmjs.com/package/@libsql/hrana-client

 This package implements a Hrana client for TypeScript.
-Hrana is a protocol based on WebSockets that can be used to connect to sqld.
-It is more efficient than the postgres wire protocol (especially for edge deployments) and it supports interactive stateful SQL connections (called "streams") which are not supported by the HTTP API.
+Hrana is the protocol for connecting to sqld using WebSockets or HTTP.

 > This package is intended mostly for internal use.
-Consider using the [`@libsql/client`][libsql-client] package, which will automatically use Hrana if you connect to a `ws://` or `wss://` URL.
+Consider using the [`@libsql/client`][libsql-client] package, which will use Hrana automatically.

 [libsql-client]: https://www.npmjs.com/package/@libsql/client